Project Neighborly 2018

 Project Neighborly is funded by people just like you who give to the Whatcom Community Foundation!

-Please help grow the Project Neighborly grant pool by making a gift HERE or mail your contribution to: Whatcom Community Foundation, 1500 Cornwall Avenue, Suite 202, Bellingham, WA 98225.
+Consider contributing to the Project Neighborly grant pool by making a gift HERE or mailing your contribution to: Whatcom Community Foundation, 1500 Cornwall Avenue, Suite 202, Bellingham, WA 98225.

 Who can apply?